Kennedy Returns To Campus

 April 7, 2008

-Justice Anthony M. Kennedy, a longtime member of the Pacific McGeorge faculty, returned to campus on April 3.
+Justice Anthony M. Kennedy, a longtime member of the McGeorge faculty, returned to campus on April 3.

 The Supreme Court jurist paid a surprise visit to two Criminal Law classes in the morning, engaging first-year students in lively discussions on theoretical and practical elements of the American justice system.
 He later attended a luncheon presentation by Judge Fausto Pocar, presiding judge of the ICTY and law professor at the University of Milan, about “Persecution as a Crime under International Law.”
 An informal meeting with more than 40 foreign LL.M. students concluded his five-hour visit.

-Justice Kennedy, a Sacramento native, taught Constitutional Law at Pacific McGeorge from 1965 to 1988.
+Justice Kennedy, a Sacramento native, taught Constitutional Law at McGeorge from 1965 to 1988.
 He teaches a course on Fundamental Rights in Europe and the United States each summer at the law school’s International Legal Studies program in Salzburg, Austria.